 Top tips

-Swallowing difficulties (Dysphagia):
+Swallowing difficulties (dysphagia):

 But can I have still have chocolate?